-Pennytown was located eight miles southeast of Marshall, Missouri, and was established by Kentucky native and ex-slave, Joe Penny (born around 1812).
-In 1850, Penny arrived in Missouri, and in the 1860s he purchased eight acres for $160.
-He settled on a portion of the land and further divided the remainder into lots that were sold to other African American settlers.
-Joe Penny had come to Missouri as the slave of Jackson Bristol, and later became a free man.
-He married Harriett Butler, born 1815 in Virginia.
+Pennytown, located eight miles southeast of Marshall, MO, was established by Kentucky native and ex-enslaved Joe Penny (born around 1812).
+In 1850, Penny arrived in Missouri and in the 1860s purchased eight acres for $160.
+He settled on a portion of the land and further divided the remainder into lots he sold to other African American settlers.

 Penny had come to Missouri enslaved by Jackson Bristol and later became a free man.
 He married Harriett Butler, born in 1815 in Virginia.
 In 1880, the Pennys were a family of seven that included Harriett's children and grandchildren.
 Joe was a farmer, according to the U.S. Federal Census.

 The Pennytown community continued to grow as adjoining land was purchased by other African Americans.
 By 1900, 40 families lived in the 64-acre community with a total population of 200.
 It included two churches, lodges, a school, and a store.

 The community ceased growing after a few decades, with families beginning to leave Pennytown for better jobs and educational opportunities in nearby cities.
 The last family left in 1943, and the older residents left behind eventually died.